-Consumer protection and other agencies have produced publications and resources that you may find useful.
+Consumer Protection and other agencies have produced publications and resources you may find useful.

-Campaigns for designed for Aboriginal and Torres Strait Islander consumers.
+Campaigns designed for Aboriginal and Torres Strait Islander consumers

-- 6 Simple rules - Australian Competition and Consumer Commission's (ACCC) videos on when it's time to use your consumer rights.
+- 6 Simple Rules - the Australian Competition and Consumer Commission's (ACCC) videos on when it's time to use your consumer rights.

-- It’s Ok to Walk Away - designed to educate and empower consumers in Aboriginal communities to know their consumer rights.
+- It’s OK to Walk Away – is designed to educate and empower consumers in Aboriginal communities to know their consumer rights.

 - My Dardy Car – Radio series to provide tips for buying and owning a car.